 Prior to joining AZA, she clerked for the Hon.
-Brantley Starr of the United States District Court for the Northern District of Texas.
+Brantley Starr of the United States District Court of the Northern District of Texas.
 During her clerkship, she managed a docket of over 100 civil cases, drafted orders and opinions on a diverse array of legal issues, and assisted Judge Starr with all aspects of trial.

 Prior to joining AZA, she clerked for the Hon.
-Brantley Starr of the United States District Court for the Northern District of Texas.
+Brantley Starr of the United States District Court of the Northern District of Texas.
 During her clerkship, she managed a docket of over 100 civil cases, drafted orders and opinions on a diverse array of legal issues, and assisted Judge Starr with all aspects of trial.

 EDUCATION